Achyutananda Dasa

-He was one of the famous five friends of spirituality and literature Panchasakha, who translated the ancient Hindu scriptures into Odia, for the people of Odisha.
+He was one of the famous five seers collectively called Panchasakha, named Ananta Dasa, Jagannatha Dasa, Balarama Dasa and Jasobanta Dasa who translated the ancient Hindu scriptures into Odia, for the people of Odisha.
 Achyutananda Dasa was the most prolific writer of the Panchasakha and wrote numerous books, many of which could be loosely translated as the Book of Prophecies.
 He is known as the Mahapurusa (a Great Person) for his vast knowledge on many subjects such as spirituality, Yoga, rituals, Yantra, Tantra, Ayurveda, and other various shastras.
 His major works include Harivamsa (in Oriya), Kaibarta Gita, Gopalanka-ogala, Gurubhakti Gita, Anakar-samhita, Chahayalisa-patala etc.

 Early life

 As Achyutananda became a popular figure, much of his life began to become legend.
 He is famous for being one of the few who wrote about the social situation of his time and this is a scholarly reason many study his writings.
 His poetry was often cryptic about himself, and written in code or analogies.
-Mahapurusa Achyutananda belonged to Gopal caste by birth.
-But in later times he is said to have belonged from Karan family.
+He took birth in a Karan family of village Tripura in Cuttack district, his father Dinabandhu Mohanty was in the service of king Prataparudra Deva of Gajapati Empire and had received the designation of "Khuntia" from Prataprudra Deva.
 His surname Dasa means servant of God.